safe-global/claiming-app-data/README.md

 Place vesting csv files for a network under `vestings/assets/{chain_id}`.
 Naming should be `user_airdrop.csv` for user airdrop and `ecosystem_airdrop.csv` for ecosystem airdrop.

 Now exporter script can be used to parse vesting csv files, generate proofs, and export data to different formats: either one file for snapshot allocation data or multiple files that contain vesting data for an address.
-Thea aforementioned steps can be performed at once or separately.
+The aforementioned steps can be performed at once or separately.

 Example:
 ```